lwang-astro/PeTar/README.md

 where the binary data file contain 4 values (mass1, mass2, period, eccentricity) per line.
 Notice that the first line has only one value which is the number of binaries.
 The units of mass and period depend on the option '--mscale' and '--tscale'.
 In defaulted case, the units set are Msun and Myr.
 For example, when the tscale are not 1.0, the period in Myr is calculated by the input period value x tscale.

+##### Output files
+If there is only one star or one binary, the printed information from the commander line show its evolution history of the type changes and supernove events.
+If more than one stars or binaries exist, only the final status are printed.
+Additional files that record the evolution history of all stars or binaries are generated if the option `-o` is used.
+The argument of this option define the filename prefix.
+For example, when `-o output` is used, if single stars exist, 'output.sse.type_change' and 'output.sse.sn_kick' are generated;
+if binaries exist, 'output.bse.type_change' and 'output.bse.sn_kick' are generated.
+The method to read these files are the same as that for the output files from _petar_ (see [Data analysis in _Python3_](#data-analysis-in-python3) and [Gether output files from different MPI ranks](#gether-output-files-from-different-mpi-ranks)).

 #### Galpy tool
 The _petar.galpy_ and _petar.galpy.help_ will be generated when --with-external=galpy is used during the configuration.